 Let’s face it, social media is second nature to Gen Z. This group of youngsters either grew up when the internet was just picking up speed, or they have grown up with cell phones and now smartphones at their fingertips.

 Talk to you in person or have a conversation over the phone?
 Nope!
 They’d rather text you or post super fun adventures from their weekend on my social channels.

 You say you don’t understand them.
 They are confusing.
 Why don’t they do it the “good old fashion way?”
 It may be crazy to think, but they think the same about you!

-It’s time to jump into the mind of the millennials.
+Jump into the mind of the Gen Z.

 Do you find yourself asking why social media?
-Why is this the ideal place to communicate with the residents at your student housing development?
-You only have 4 short years to really connect with these students and residents – If you’re not tapped into your target market’s social channels, you are missing out.
+Why is this the ideal place to communicate with your student housing development residents?
+You only have four short years to connect with these students and residents.
+You are missing out if you’re not tapped into your target market’s social channels.

 Let’s get down to it: How should you use Facebook to connect with your student housing complex?

 On-Campus Event Notification

 Have you noticed that attendance has been down for on-campus events?
 Those flyers that are killing the environment are also a buzz kill to the eyes of Gen Z. By inviting residents to campus events with a Facebook event page, you’ll help students stay up-to-date with what’s going on around campus.
 Even include a flyer or pictures from last year’s event (if it is an annual event) to incorporate old traditions into a more modern format.